mprat/practicepython/_posts/2017-03-24-install-python.md

 <!--more-->

 "I haven't installed Python."
 "I don't want to mess up my computer by installing new software."
 "I have a Windows machine."
 I've heard all of these and more from readers as an excuse for not starting to learn Python.
 Never fear!
-Installing Python is a painless process for all 3 major operating systems (disclaimer: I haven't tried installing it on anything except Windows, OSX, and Ubuntu so I can't speak for those), and there are even installation-free alternatives if you just want to play around with basic syntax and code.
+Installing Python is a painless process for all 3 major operating systems (disclaimer: I haven't tried installing it on anything except Windows, OSX, and Ubuntu so I can't speak for any other system), and there are even installation-free alternatives if you just want to play around with basic syntax and code.

 I'll go through my recommendations for installing Python on Windows, OSX, and Ubuntu, and then list a few no-installation-required options.
 You are not limited by your operating system!

+# The ultimate Python installation recommendation

+Whether you are on Windows, OSX, or Ubuntu, and want to quickly get started with Python, my recommendation is to install [Anaconda Python](https://www.continuum.io/downloads).
+The company that distributes Anaconda specifically packages Python and a few useful libraries, such as [Numpy](http://www.numpy.org/) and [Scipy](http://scipy.org) into an easy installer.
+It will create a desktop icon for Python, and will install a tool called `conda` that you can then use to install any extra Python packages you need.

+Another benefit: you don't need administrative permissions!
+You can install Anaconda anywhere you have write permissions, such as your user's home directory.

+You can read the official Anaconda installation recommendations [on their docs page](https://conda.io/docs/install/full.html).
+It's as easy as downloading and running the installer!

 # Windows

-Installing software on Windows is hard.
-I personally started my computing career out on Windows (as I'm sure many of us did), and didn't switch to Ubuntu until I was halfway through my computer science degree at MIT.

-Not everyone has the option of switching from Windows to Ubuntu or some other operating system - perhaps you are on a tablet that only supports Windows, or perhaps your computer is a shared computer at the library or school.

-Never fear!
-There are options to installing Python that are as painless as can be on Windows.

-My biggest recommendation is to instal [Anaconda Python](https://www.continuum.io/downloads).
-The company that distributes Anaconda specifically packages Python and a few useful libraries, such as [Numpy](http://www.numpy.org/) and Scipy (http://scipy.org) into an easy Windows installer.
-It will create a desktop icon for Python, and will install a tool called `conda` that you can then use to install any extra Python packages you need.

-As text editors, you can use regular old Notepad, or a souped-up free version called [Notepad++](https://notepad-plus-plus.org/).
-You can also install my favorite text editor [Sublime Text](https://www.sublimetext.com/3) for Windows, and use those to edit Python files, running them through Anaconda.
+You can't write your program in Microsoft Word.
+What you need is a text editor - a program that lets you edit text (programs!) without getting in your way.
+On Windows, you can use regular old Notepad, or a souped-up free version called [Notepad++](https://notepad-plus-plus.org/).
+You can also install my favorite text editor, [Sublime Text](https://www.sublimetext.com/3), on Windows.
+Regardless of which editor you use, you can run your

-The pre-made installers from Continuum are easy to use and are definitely the easiest option when installing for Windows.

 If you can't install packages on your Windows computer because it is a shared computer, check out the section on [options where you don't need to install anything](#no-installation-required).

 # OSX

-There are a few more options for installing and using Python on OSX, dependeing on how deep and detailed you want to go.
-If you are planning on using Python for data processing or are casually playing with Python, I recommend you install [Anaconda Python](https://www.continuum.io/downloads), just like I recommend it for Windows.
-Anaconda will install Python together with some basic libraries needed for data processing.
-It will also `conda`, which lets you install any other packages you need.

 For text editors, OSX comes with Xcode, but I recommend using a text editor like [Sublime Text](https://www.sublimetext.com/3), which you can download for free.

-For those who will be doing more serious Python development, you will want to go through a slightly lengthier process to install Python.
+For those who will be doing more serious Python development or want to use the command-line to install Python, I recommend doing the following (not for the faint of heart):

-SHOULD I INCLUDE IT HERE OR NOT?
+1. Install [Homebrew](https://brew.sh/) using the instructions on their website.
+Homebrew calls itself "the missing package manager for OSX" - it is definitively the easiest way to install and maintain software for development on OSX.
+2. Do `brew install python3`.
+(You're using Python 3, right?)

+Now you can run Python from the command line by running `python3` to get a Python shell, or writing a Python program in a text editor and running `python3 MyProgram.py`.
+To install Python packages, you run `pip3 install PACKAGE_NAME` on the command line.

 # Ubuntu

-The easiest way to get set up with Python on Ubuntu is to use `apt` to install Python:
+Yep, you can install Anaconda Python for Ubuntu as well.
+It's a great option, even for experienced terminal users.

+But if you don't want to use Anaconda, you can use `apt` to install Python 3:

 {% highlight bash %}
 sudo apt-get install python3